Reentrancy (computing)

-In computing, a computer program or subroutine is called reentrant if multiple invocations can safely run concurrently on multiple processors, or on a single-processor system, where a reentrant procedure can be interrupted in the middle of its execution and then safely be called again ("re-entered") before its previous invocations complete execution.
-The interruption could be caused by an internal action such as a jump or call, or by an external action such as an interrupt or signal, unlike recursion, where new invocations can only be caused by internal call.
+In programming, reentrancy is the property of a function or subroutine which can be interrupted and then resumed before it finishes executing.
+This means that the function can be called again before it completes its previous execution.
+Reentrant code is designed to be safe and predictable when multiple instances of the same function are called simultaneously or in quick succession.
+A computer program or subroutine is called reentrant if multiple invocations can safely run concurrently on multiple processors, or if on a single-processor system its execution can be interrupted and a new execution of it can be safely started (it can be "re-entered").
+The interruption could be caused by an internal action such as a jump or call (which might be a recursive call; reentering a function is a generalization of recursion), or by an external action such as an interrupt or signal.

 This definition originates from multiprogramming environments, where multiple processes may be active concurrently and where the flow of control could be interrupted by an interrupt and transferred to an interrupt service routine (ISR) or "handler" subroutine.
 Any subroutine used by the handler that could potentially have been executing when the interrupt was triggered should be reentrant.
 Similarly, code shared by two processors accessing shared data should be reentrant.
 Often, subroutines accessible via the operating system kernel are not reentrant.
 Hence, interrupt service routines are limited in the actions they can perform; for instance, they are usually restricted from accessing the file system and sometimes even from allocating memory.